rsdoiel/antenna/socal_north.md

 ---

-## More infants in OC are getting exposed to substances, report finds
+## More infants in OC are getting exposed to harmful substances, report finds

-date: 2024-12-18, updated: 2024-12-18, from: The LAist
+date: 2024-12-18, updated: 2024-12-19, from: The LAist

 The finding is among several in Orange County's "Conditions of Children" report identifying youth and maternal health disparities.